India condemns Iranian drone attack in UAE that wounded three civilians

 The Indian government described the alleged Iranian drone attack in Fujairah, United Arab Emirates, which left three Indian citizens injured, as unacceptable.
 New Delhi strongly condemned the violence against innocent civilians and called for restraint in the region, while the origin of the unmanned projectiles is being investigated.

-Cheap drones, costly consequences for diplomacy 🛸
+Cheap drones, expensive consequences for diplomacy 🛸

-The drones used, such as the Shahed-136, are low-cost and easy-to-produce platforms, but their use against civilian targets raises the diplomatic cost.
+The drones used, such as the Shahed-136, are low-cost and easily produced platforms, but their use against civilian targets raises the diplomatic cost.
 India faces a technical dilemma: tracing the exact origin of these UAVs requires analysis of fragments and flight data.
 The lack of anti-aircraft systems in port areas exposes vulnerabilities in critical infrastructure defense, a problem affecting several Gulf countries.

 Three injured and a drone that didn't ask for landing permission 😅